binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Infectious media is generally thought about as a tool used by:

-1. Social engineers.
+1. **Social engineers**.
 Handing out or leaving lying around somewhere where the target will notice and their curiosity will drive them to insert the media themselves, thus doing a large part of the attackers job for them.
 As always, social engineers leverage the human targets weaknesses against the target to carry out the attackers bidding.
-2. An attacker with physical access.
+2. **An attacker with physical access**.
 The payload can be used to do pretty much anything.
 Often used when it is easier to insert directly into a computer than remotely deploying a payload.
 For example an attacker can masquerade as a service person, contractor, or what ever looks legitimate enough to get them physical access.
 Often only a few seconds are required to insert the media, deposit and/or run a payload, or vacuum up some target data, pull the media out and be off.

 #### [Social Engineering Toolkit (Set)](http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/)